ninishka/JS-first-repo/README.md

-this isnfo is for nini
+this info is for nini
 variables-
   a JavaScript application needs to work with information.
 Here are two examples:
 An online shop – the information might include goods being sold and a shopping cart.